 Burke Lake Park is located in Fairfax Station, Virginia, and offers a wide variety of recreational activities including camping, hiking, fishing, and boating on the 218-acre lake within the park's 888 acres.
 There is also a miniature train, a carousel, an 18-hole, par-3 golf course, disk golf horseshoe pits, an amphitheater, and a miniature golf course onsite.

-Burke Lake Park is open daily from Memorial Day to Labor Day each year, depending on the weather, then on weekends until late October.
+Burke Lake Park is open daily from Memorial Day to Labor Day each year, depending on the weather, and then on weekends until late October.
 There is no entrance fee for Fairfax County residents, but non-residents must pay on weekends and holidays only (weekdays are free).

 Special events at Burke Lake Park include a sunset cruise, the annual Fall Family Campout, and the special Halloween campfire in October, as well as several fall foliage boat tours offered throughout the month of November (until the leaves fall).